-Brochures and magazines
+- Brochures and magazines

 TranscreationA good translator will never provide a literal translation but always keep the target audience and culture in mind during the translation process.
 The result is a text that sounds completely natural to the German reader.
 Sometimes, however, you might need even more than this.

 Get a quoteAre you unsure which service you need?
 Just contact me, I am happy to help.
 In order to process your request quickly and efficiently, please include the text and, if applicable, a timeframe.
 Please note that seeing the text is vital for me to get an idea of the work involved, and I cannot otherwise send a quote.
-As a member of a professional translators' organisation you can rest assured that I treat all information and documents with due care.
+As a member of a professional translators' organisation, you can rest assured that I treat all information and documents with due care.
 I am also happy to send a confidentiality agreement first.